AlexDo12/Project_2024/Report.md

         Send the corresponding buckets back
 ```

+The Parallel Sample Sort algorithm distributes data across multiple processes,
+where each process (including the master) sorts its chunk concurrently using some
+sequential sorting method (in this case, quicksort).
+After sorting, processes send
+samples to the master, which selects splitters and broadcasts them.
+Each process
+splits its sorted chunk into buckets based on the splitters, exchanges buckets with
+other processes, and sorts them locally.
+The final sorted data is then gathered
+and merged, efficiently balancing computation and communication across all processes.

 ### 2c.
 Evaluation plan - what and how will you measure and compare
 - Input sizes, Input types
     - The input array sizes will always be 2^N, and therefore of length 2^16, 2^18, 2^20, 2^22, 2^24, 2^26, 2^28